4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

     rao_diff = rao.differentiate(n)

 .. note::
-    ..
-The differentiated version of an RAO's transfer function is obtained by:

     If :math:`H_x(j\omega)` is a transfer function for variable, :math:`x`, then the corresponding transfer function for the differentiated variable, :math:`\dot{x}`, is given by: